Instability results for the logarithmic Sobolev inequality and its application to related inequalities: Introduction

-Carlen \cite{Carlen1991a} characterized the equality cases in two ways.
-First, he derived a Minkowski-type inequality and the strict superadditivity of the Fisher information.
-Combining these with the factorization theorem, he obtained that equality holds in \eqref{eq:LSI} if and only if $f(x)=\exp(b\cdot x -\frac{|b|^{2}}{2})$ for some $b\in\R^{n}$.
-Note that $\gamma$ is the only centered optimizer.
-The second proof is based on the Beckner--Hirschman entropic uncertainty principle.
-After equality cases were fully understood, there has been considerable interest in measuring the deviation of a probability measure from the class of optimizers when the measure is close to achieving the equality.
+The characterization of equality cases in~\eqref{eq:LSI} was proven by Carlen~\cite{Carlen1991a}.
+He derived a Minkowski-type inequality and the strict superadditivity for the Fisher information.
+Combining these with the factorization theorem, he showed that equality holds in~\eqref{eq:LSI} if and only if $f(x)=\exp(b\cdot x -\frac{1}{2}|b|^{2})$ for some $b\in\R^{n}$.
+Note that the Gaussian measure $\gamma$ is the only centered optimizer.

+Carlen also provided an alternative proof for the characterization of equality cases based on the Beckner--Hirschman entropic uncertainty principle, which was conjectured by Hirschman~\cite{Hirschman1957a} and proven by Beckner~\cite{Beckner1975a}.
+Indeed, he showed that $\delta(\mu)$ is bounded below by the relative entropy of the Fourier--Wiener transform.
+Then, equality cases in~\eqref{eq:LSI} follows from the fact that the relative entropy of the Fourier--Wiener transform vanishes if and only if $\mu$ is a Gaussian measure.

+After equality cases were fully understood, there has been much effort to find quantitative improvement of the log Sobolev inequality.
+Carlen~\cite{Carlen1991a} found the lower bound of the deficit in terms of the Fourier--Wiener transform as mentioned above.
+Otto and Villani~\cite{Otto2000a} exploited the HWI inequality to derive the lower bound of the deficit in terms of the Fisher information and the quadratic Wasserstein distance $W_2$ (see~\eqref{eq:HWI-cons}).

+In particular, there has been a great deal of interest in finding quantitative improvement of LSI in terms of functionals that quantify how far a measure is away from the optimizers.
 Let $\cM$ be a family of centered probability measures $fd\gamma$ such that $\I(f)$ and $\H(f)$ are well-defined.
 Let $\d$ be a distance (or a functional that identifies the equality cases) in $\cM$.
-We say that the LSI is \emph{weakly $\d$-stable} in $\cM$ if $\delta(\mu_{k})\to 0$ and $\mu_{k}\in\cM$ imply $\d(\mu_{k}, \gamma)\to 0$.
-We say that the LSI is $\d$-\emph{stable} if a modulus of continuity is explicit, that is, there exists a modulus of continuity $\omega$ such that $\delta(\mu)\geq \omega(\d(\mu,\gamma))$ for all $\mu\in\cM$.
+We say that the LSI is \emph{weakly $\d$--stable} in $\cM$ if $\delta(\mu_{k})\to 0$ and $\mu_{k}\in\cM$ imply $\d(\mu_{k}, \gamma)\to 0$.
+We say that the LSI is $\d$--\emph{stable} if a modulus of continuity is explicit, that is, there exists a modulus of continuity $\omega$ such that $\delta(\mu)\geq \omega(\d(\mu,\gamma))$ for all $\mu\in\cM$.

-There have been many efforts to find quantitative improvement of the log Sobolev inequality.
-The entropic uncertainty principle was conjectured by Hirschman \cite{Hirschman1957a}.
-Beckner \cite{Beckner1975a} proved the sharp Hausdorff--Young inequality and gave an affirmative answer to the conjecture as a consequence.
-In \cite{Carlen1991a}, Carlen used the entropic uncertainty principle to obtain an improvement of the log Sobolev inequality.
-Indeed, he showed that the deficit of the LSI is bounded below by the relative entropy of the Fourier--Wiener transform.
-From this, he identified the equality cases of the LSI.
-Otto and Villani \cite{Otto2000a} derived the HWI inequality, which is a powerful interpolation inequality between the relative entropy $\H$, the quadratic Wasserstein distance $W_2$, and the Fisher information $\I$.
-As a consequence, one obtains an improvement of the LSI \eqref{eq:HWI-cons}.
-However, these quantitative versions are not metric-involved.